Cleaner - Daisy Ridley Exclusive Interview

 Where to Watch Vermont Is for Lovers (1993)

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Vermont Is for Lovers' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Vermont Is for Lovers' on each platform when they are available.
 Now, before we get into the fundamentals of how you can watch 'Vermont Is for Lovers' right now, here are some details about the Zeitgeist Films comedy flick.

-Interested in knowing what the movie's about?
+What, so now you want to know what the movie's about?
 Here's the plot: "Vermont is for Lovers is an independently produced docudrama released in 1992, starring George Thrush and Marya Cohn and shot on location Tunbridge, Vermont.
 The film concerns a couple visiting Vermont in order to be married, and interviewing local residents on the subject of marriage.
 Largely improvised and using non-professional actors, the film was shown at various film festivals including the Melbourne International Film Festival and the Hawaii International Film Festival.
 The movie was not very well-received by the national press, with the New York Times calling it, “vaguely amiable.”
 While the Washington Post review commented that the film was an “all-too-easy target for ridicule,” it also mentioned one of the film’s high points: “In one scene, a typically droll Vermont resident (playing himself) sums up his state’s fabled coolness to strangers by suggesting that a sign be placed at the state line, reading ‘Welcome to Vermont.
 Now Leave.’”" .